stoermelder/vcvrack-packone/docs/CVMap.md

 ### Additional features

 - Mapping many parameters can result in quite high CPU usage.
-If automation at audio rate is not needed you can disable "Audio rate processing" on the context menu: This way only on every 32th audio sample the mapped parameter is updated and the CPU usage drops to about a 32th (since v1.4).
+If automation at audio rate is not needed you can disable _Audio rate processing_ on the context menu: This way only on every 32th audio sample the mapped parameter is updated and the CPU usage drops to about a 32th (since v1.4).

 - If you find the pink mapping indicators distracting you can disable them on the context menu (since v1.5).

-- Accidental changes of the mapping slots can be prevented by the "Lock mapping slots" context menu option which locks access to the widget of the mapping slots (since v1.5.0).
+- Accidental changes of the mapping slots can be prevented by the _Lock mapping slots_ context menu option which locks access to the widget of the mapping slots (since v1.5.0).

 - A blinking mapping indicator will indicate the bound parameter of the mapping-slot which is currently selected (since v1.7).